dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

   read with a generic library.

-    * Code must be generated for a particular data schema to to read and write data using that schema.
+    * Code must be generated for a particular data schema to read and write data using that schema.
 At the time of writing, the Google code generator can currently generate code for encoding and decoding a schema for C++, Go, Java, Python, Ruby, C#, Objective-C, Javascript and PHP.